astampoulis/makam-paper-funpearl/makamcode/03-stlc.md

 STUDENT.
 Makes sense.
 So do we have a type checker already?

 ADVISOR.
 We do!
-We can issue *queries* of the `typeof` predicate to type check terms.
+We can issue *queries* of the `typeof` predicate to type-check terms.
 Observe:

 \importantCodeblock{}
 ```makam